ASDosjani/NRF24Chat/README.md

 [![release - v0.1-beta](https://img.shields.io/badge/release-v0.1--beta-blue)](https://)
 # NRF24Chat
-Hi, this is a **BETA** Android app, that allow you to chat through nrf24 modules with arduino.
+Hi, this is a **BETA** Android app, that allow you to chat through NRF 24L01 modules with arduino.
 It is based on felHR85 UsbSerial library.

 ## Requirements
  - USB OTG converter